heathermiller/wwwcurryon/2019/sessions/using-ml-for-code-discovery-at-facebook.md

 ### Bio

 Frank Luan is a software engineer at Facebook.
-He works in the Big Code team (with the rest of the authors) to apply machine learning techniques to build intelligent assistants that help developers write code.
+He works in the Big Code team to apply machine learning techniques to build intelligent assistants that help developers write code.
+He graduated from the University of Chicago in 2017 with a B.S. in Computer Science and a B.A. in Statistics.

+Celeste Barnaby is a software engineer at Facebook.
+She works in the Big Code team to apply machine learning techniques to build intelligent assistants that help developers write code.
+She graduated from Wesleyan University in 2018 with a B.A. in Computer Science and a B.A. in Mathematics.

+Koushik Sen is a professor in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
+His research interest lies in Software Engineering, Programming Languages, and Formal methods.
+He is interested in developing software tools and methodologies that improve programmer productivity and software quality.
+He is best known for his work on “DART: Directed Automated Random Testing” and concolic testing.
+He has received a NSF CAREER Award in 2008, a Haifa Verification Conference (HVC) Award in 2009, a IFIP TC2 Manfred Paul Award for Excellence in Software: Theory and Practice in 2010, a Sloan Foundation Fellowship in 2011, a Professor R. Narasimhan Lecture Award in 2014, an Okawa Foundation Research Grant in 2015, and an ACM SIGSOFT Impact Paper Award in 2019.
+He has won several ACM SIGSOFT Distinguished Paper Awards.
+He received the C.L. and Jane W-S. Liu Award in 2004, the C. W. Gear Outstanding Graduate Award in 2005, and the David J. Kuck Outstanding Ph.D.
+Thesis Award in 2007, and a Distinguished Alumni Educator Award in 2014 from the UIUC Department of Computer Science.
+He holds a B.Tech from Indian Institute of Technology, Kanpur, and M.S. and Ph.D. in CS from University of Illinois at Urbana-Champaign.